blakadder/blog/_posts/2023-09-09-haylou-x1-2023-bluetooth-true-wireless-earbuds.md

 toc: true
 ---

 I've been a long time fan of budget but good sounding headphone and I used to visit [AudioBudget](https://audiobudget.com/) often to look for my daily driver earbuds.
-So when Haylou offered their new budget earbuds for testing and Ićm glad they did.
+When Haylou offered to send me their new budget earbuds for testing and review I reluctantly said yes because I thought they wouldn't be able to match my current daily drivers but I'm glad they did.

 _**Full disclosure:** This is a review sample sent to me free of charge by [Haylou](https://haylou.com/?ref=blakadder).
 Review is not influenced by that fact and is solely my opinion.
 Shopping links in this article are affiliate links and I earn a small commission when you buy through them_